Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 How ever it's important to remember that balance is a function of your strength and mobility.
 It's one thing to maintain balance while standing on a balance board and to maintain balance while slipping on ice.

 The more extreme the position and speed are, the more dependent your balance becomes on overall strength and mobility.
 This is why balance boards shouldn't be the only form of balance training.
 Instead, you should combine balance training with strength training and mobility exercises.
 It's especially important to improve strength and mobility and your legs and core muscles.
-This is the cheapest life-insurance you can get for your old age.

 Q: What Type Of Balance Board Is Best For Beginners?